Can't share this digest on Facebook? Here's why.

 c.)
 Lapse of a sufficient period of time as to that would allow de la Cruz to reflect upon the consequences of his act.

-In this case, de la Cruz killed Tingas no later than when the fistfight was over.
-No sufficient time lapsed for him to plan the killing of Tingas.
+In this case, de la Cruz killed Timgas no later than when the fistfight was over.
+No sufficient time lapsed for him to plan the killing of Timgas.
 Therefore, he’s only guilty of homicide.